MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/Info.md

 title: Info
 ---

 An Info instance contains the parsed result from the server or from the console

 ## Property

-Property might be None if MCDR didn\'t parse out the related property
+Property might be None if MCDR didn't parse out the related property

 ### id

 A increasing id number for distinguishing info instance.
 The id is monotonously rising by time

-Type: int
+Type: `int`

 ### hour, min, sec

 Time information from the parsed text

-Type: int
+Type: `int`

 ### raw_content

 Very raw unparsed content from the server stdout.
-It\'s also the content to be echoed to the stdout
+It's also the content to be echoed to the stdout

-Type: str
+Type: `str`

 ### content

 The parsed message text.
 If the text is sent by a player it will be what the player said

-Type: str
+Type: `str`

 ### player

 The name of the player.
-If it\'s not sent by a player the value will be None
+If it's not sent by a player the value will be `None`

-Type: str
+Type: `str`

 ### source